-Trump’s own national security adviser turns on him over Putin ‘genius’ comment – live
+Trump’s intelligence chief ‘stunned’ by former boss’s praise for Putin – live

 Ad trolls Trump over January 6 committee developments

-As Vladimir Putin attacks Ukraine with ground forces and airstrikes, a State Department spokesperson said he had “no words” in response to praise for the Russian autocrat from Donald Trump.
+Donald Trump’s former director of national intelligence has voiced his dismay at the ex-president’s remarks praising Vladimir Putin as he mounts a full-scale invasion of Ukraine.
+Speaking to The Daily Beast, Dan Coats said he was “stunned” by Mr Trump’s remarks.
+“I cannot think of any other US president that would in a situation like this say what he said,” he told the site.

-Twice in two days, the former president has hailed Mr Putin as “smart” and blamed Joe Biden for what is happening.
+Twice in two days, the former president hailed Mr Putin as “smart” and blamed Joe Biden for what is happening.
 “He [Mr Putin] was going to be satisfied with a piece and now he sees the weakness and the incompetence and the stupidity of this administration,” Mr Trump said while speaking with Fox News presenter Laura Ingraham.
 “As an American I am angry about it and I am saddened by it.
 And it all happened because of a rigged election.”

 In another video clip from Wednesday night that was circulated on social media, Mr Trump can be heard saying: “Trump said Putin is smart.
 He’s taken over a country for $2 worth of sanctions.
 I’d say that’s pretty smart.”